-While there are no known significant factors or risks that we currently expect to be reasonably likely to affect access or title, or the right or ability to perform work on the property, including permitting and environmental liabilities, other than as described above, please refer to "Risks Related to Our Business" starting on page 67 for a general discussion of the risks relating to our operations.
+While there are no known significant factors or risks that we currently expect to be reasonably likely to affect access or title, or the right or ability to perform work on the property, including permitting and environmental liabilities, other than as described above, please refer to "Risks Related to Our Business" starting on page 57 for a general discussion of the risks relating to our operations.

-Gold mineralization was first discovered on the Bell Creek property following trenching, drilling, and geophysical surveys, and the mine was built and operated between 1980 and 1982.
+Gold mineralization was first discovered on the Bell Creek property following trenching, drilling, and geophysical surveys between 1980 and 1984.
+The mine was built and operated by Canamax Resources Inc. between 1987 and 1990.
 Falconbridge Gold Mines Ltd. operated the mine between 1991 and 1992, followed by Kinross in 1993 and 1994 when mining operations ceased.
 The mine was kept on care and maintenance until 2001, when a decision was made to allow the underground workings to flood.